tcwalther/virtualenv-tools/readme.md

-**Note:** the accepted package for doing this is [virtualenvwrapper](https://virtualenvwrapper.readthedocs.org/en/latest/).
+**Note:** the default package for doing this is [virtualenvwrapper](https://virtualenvwrapper.readthedocs.org/en/latest/).
 This project was started before I knew virtualenvwrapper, and continued out of pure interest and fun.

 # Python Virtualenv Tools